oicr-gsi/bamToFastq/README.md

  One should inspect the bam header readgroups prior to choosing a naming scheme.

  ```
- inline python code available in the WDL file
+ inline python code for assessing fileNaming request available in the WDL file

  ```
  ### Backextract fastq files from bam file per readgroup.